jsoliveir/bitbucketcli/Readme.md

 ### Bitbucket Cloud Basic Authentication

-Create an app password for you account thru the following link: https://bitbucket.org/account/settings/app-passwords/
+Create an app password for your account thru the following link: https://bitbucket.org/account/settings/app-passwords/

 Then: